DeferredMonk/pokemon_trainer/README.md

 <a name="sou"></a>
 ## 7. Sources
-Project eas an assignment done during education program created by Noroff Education
+Project was an assignment done during education program created by Noroff Education